Skip to main content

 Here is the practical cause map:

-The main mistake is trying to solve every surprise charge by upgrading Claude Pro to Max, or trying to solve every plan-limit message by buying API credits.
+The main mistake is trying to solve every surprise charge by upgrading Claude Pro to Max, or trying to solve every plan-limit message by buying usage credits.
 Those are different knobs.
-If /status says subscription, look at subscription limits.
+If /status says subscription, look at subscription limits and Settings > Usage.
 If /status says API, look at environment variables and Console usage.

 For broader plan-limit behavior, use the sibling guide on Claude Code usage limit issues.
 Keep the billing-route diagnosis separate from plan-limit troubleshooting so you do not change the wrong contract.